ARMmbed/mbed-os-5-docs/docs/reference/api/platform/platform.md

 ## Platform overview

-The role of the platform modules is to provide a consistent user experience on top of different standard libraries and toolchains.
-This section consists of the `Callback`, `Wait` and `Time` APIs.
+The role of the platform modules is to provide general purpose MCU management infrastructure, a few common data structures, and  a consistent user experience on top of different standard libraries and toolchains.
 This page contains reference material about these subjects.

-You can also jump straight to the APIs:
+### General MCU Management Infrastructure

+Mbed OS eases MCU management through the use of several scoped locks and several global APIs.

+The locks, `DeepSleepLock` and `CriticalSectionLock`, use RAII to create a scope within which the appropriate lock is held; These locks acquire operation is their constructor and their release operation is their destructor.
+The `DeepSleepLock` prevents the MCU from deep sleeping while it's held and the `CriticalSectionLock` prevents preemption while it's held.

+Mbed OS also provides global APIs for the sleep and preemption global resources.
+The `PowerManagement` module includes a function to go to sleep now and the `Wait` module include a function to preempt now.
 - [Wait](/docs/development/reference/wait.html): An API that provides simple wait capabilities.
+These wait capabilities are integrated with the RTOS to schedule another thread if the current thread is blocked.
+If all threads are blocked, the idle thread will save power by putting the MCU to sleep.
+- [CriticalSectionLock](/docs/development/reference/criticalsectionlock.html): An object that establishes the beginning of a critical section and uses RAII to disable and restore interrupt state when the current scope exits.
+- [Power management](/docs/development/reference/power-management.html): An API to control sleep modes.
+A user of this API configures the sleep states that the MCU enters on idle, when everything is blocked.
+- [DeepSleepLock](/docs/development/reference/deepsleeplock.html): A class that prevents sleep within a scope.
+For instance, Use this class to prevent the configured sleep mode from interfering with a fast or low latency communication channel.

+### Common data structures

+Mbed OS provides the CircularBuffer and ATCmdParser as these are commonly used utilities in embedded systems.

+- [CircularBuffer](/docs/development/reference/circularbuffer.html): The class that provides APIs to push and pop data from a buffer in an interrupt safe fashion.
+- [ATCmdParser](/docs/development/reference/atcmdparser.html): An Mbed OS compatible AT command parser and serializer.

+### C++ ergonomics extensions

+Mbed OS includes a few convenience classes that are tailored for embedded systems development.
+These are the `Callback`, `Error` and `NonCopyable` classes.

 - [Callback](/docs/development/reference/callback.html): An API that executes the user’s code in its own context.
-- [DeepSleepLock](/docs/development/reference/deepsleeplock.html): The sleep function for Mbed OS.
-- [Power management](/docs/development/reference/power-management.html): The function that provides an API to control sleep modes.
-- [CriticalSectionLock](/docs/development/reference/criticalsectionlock.html): An object that establishes the beginning of a critical section and uses RAII to disable and restore interrupt state when the current scope exits.
+Many other Mbed OS APIs build on the Callback API by taking a callback to execute.
 - [Time](/docs/development/reference/time.html): A group of functions in the standard library of the C programming language implementing date and time manipulation operations.
 - [Error](/docs/development/reference/error.html): A functions that generates a fatal runtime error.
 - [NonCopyable](/docs/development/reference/noncopyable.html): An API that tags a class as not supporting copy operations.
 It creates a compile-time error if you copy the object.
-- [CircularBuffer](/docs/development/reference/circularbuffer.html): The class that provides APIs to push and pop data from a buffer
-- [ATCmdParser](/docs/development/reference/atcmdparser.html): An Mbed OS compatible AT command parser.

 <h4 id="callbacks">Callbacks</h4>